Melkeydev/go-blueprint/docs/docs/index.md

 ![logo](./public/logo.png)

 Powerful CLI tool designed to streamline the process of creating Go projects with a robust and standardized structure.
-Not only does Go Blueprint facilitate project initialization, but it also offers seamless integration with popular Go frameworks, allowing you to focus on your application's code from the very beginning.
+Not only does Go Blueprint facilitate project initialization, but it also offers seamless integration with popular Go backends, allowing you to focus on your application's code from the very beginning.

 ## Why Choose Go Blueprint?